 After that sixteen month assignment, DNC was retained by the Gwichya Gwich'in Band in Tsiigehtchic, Northwest Territories to update and ratify its custom election code.
 The community consultation process involved public meetings, workshops, door-to-door canvassing of input, and house visits with elders in this remote Arctic community.
 The ratification process featured electronic voting (for the first time in northern Canada) enabling its electors living outside the community to vote privately either online or by phone.
-Members of the student government in the local school were recruited to assist in getting out the vote, and the quorum threshold was reached after an extended voting period, resulting in its first ever written ratified custom election code.
+Members of the student government in the local school were recruited to assist in getting out the vote, and the quorum threshold was reached after an extended voting period, resulting in its first ever written and ratified custom election code.

-Also in the Canadian Arctic, DNC worked with Nogha Enterprises - economic development corporation of the Liidlii Kue First Nation - to prepare funding applications and update its business plan.
-He also facilitated a strategic planning workshop with its Board of Directors which combined governance training with establishing its strategic priorities for its current term of office.
+Also in the Canadian Arctic, DNC worked with the economic development corporation of the Liidlii Kue First Nation to update its business plan and facilitate a strategic planning workshop with its Board of Directors.

 DNC was retained by the Katzie First Nation to facilitate its ratification vote to approve a land code.
 The voting methods included electronic voting and mail-in ballots in addition to voting in person at one of three polling stations.